 Evening: 6pm – Closing, 16.3%

-One observation that surprised us is the substantial in-store traffic that the two big home improvement stores, Lowes and Home Depot, saw during Black Friday.
+While Walmart and Target command the top spots for retail foot traffic on Black Friday, one observation that surprised us is the substantial in-store traffic that the two big home improvement stores, Lowes and Home Depot, saw on that day.
 They also ran aggressive promotions on high priced, in-demand products, just as much as the electronic stores and big box retailers, and consumers responded.

 When we look at the top seven locations as a group, they initially garnered over 20% of all retail foot traffic that we measured, waning to 13.5% as the day progressed.